fdazen/fda-documentation/IBE_general.md

 #**Internet Booking Engine Customization**

-Frontdesk Anywhere enables properties to offer real-time online booking on their website.
+Frontdesk Anywhere enables properties to offer real-time commissionless online bookings on their website through IBE.
 IBE is the name for the Frontdesk Anywhere 'Internet Booking Engine'.
 Configuring the booking engine is fast, simple and user friendly.
-IBE 3.5 offers a wide variety of customization, allowing you to configure its style to complement your website.
+IBE 3.5 offers a wide variety of customizations, allowing you to configure its style to complement your website.
 Rooms can be sold online with multiple pictures, promotion codes and up-sell items.

 Your account's booking engine can be accessed using the below URL: